flashrom/flashrom/doc/contact.rst

 `gist.github.com <https://gist.github.com/>`_  and `dpaste.com <http://dpaste.com/>`_.

 Questions on `coreboot <https://coreboot.org>`_, `OpenBIOS <http://www.openbios.info/>`_, firmware and related topics are welcome in **#coreboot** on the same server.

+Discord
+"""""""

+Flashrom Discord channel is hosted on coreboot's server.
+Once you join, you will be able to see all coreboot's and flashrom's channels in one place.
+To join, use the `invite link <https://discord.gg/dgcrkwVyeR>`_.

 IRC
 """